Pennsylvania's governor indicates support for legalization!

 Let your state lawmakers know it’s past time Pennsylvania stop the failed and counterproductive prohibition of marijuana.
 Regulating cannabis is better for consumers and communities.
 Only through regulation can consumers have a safe, tested product.
 And regulation allows the state to control where, when, and to whom marijuana is sold.

-Medical marijuana resources
+Medical marijuana sales begin!